The Time for the Epoch of Indivisible Security Has Come

 Sergey Lavrov 18 December 2024

-As it turned out in Ukraine, the west, through the actions of USA, Germany and France, actively undermined all peace processes and worked day and night to create a Ukrainian proxy force that would ultimately threaten Russia with nuclear wepons minutes from the Russian command and control centers, creating ideal conditions for a Pearl Harbor style suprise attack.
+As it turned out in Ukraine, the west, through the actions of USA, Germany and France, actively undermined all peace processes and worked day and night to create a Ukrainian proxy force that would ultimately threaten Russia with nuclear weapons minutes from the Russian command and control centers, creating ideal conditions for a Pearl Harbor style surprise attack.

 In effect, all security instruments were ignored, corrupted, or deliberately misinterpreted by the west.
 All of them.
 The United Nations Charter, the 1970 Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States, the 1975 Helsinki Final Act of the Conference on Security and Cooperation in Europe, the 1982 Manila Declaration on the Peaceful Settlement of Disputes, the 1999 Charter for European Security, and the 1997 Founding Act on Mutual Relations, Cooperation and Security between the North Atlantic Treaty Organization and the Russian Federation.